 We have been able to meet our capital needs through extensions of and increases to the Credit Facility and by accessing the capital markets in the form of public equity offerings of common and preferred stock and public debt offerings.
 We have successfully extended the Credit Facility's revolving period multiple times, most recently to January 2021, and currently have a total commitment amount of \$190.0 million.
 In September 2017, we issued 2.1 million shares of our 6.00% Series 2024 Term Preferred Stock, par value \$0.001 per share ("Series 2024 Term Preferred Stock") at a public offering price of \$25 per share, for gross proceeds of \$51.8 million.
-Additionally, during the three months ended December 31, 2018, we sold 2,765 shares of our common stock under our at-the-market ("ATM") program at a weighted-average price of \$9.60 per share and raised \$28 thousand of gross proceeds.
+In November 2018, we completed a public debt offering of \$57.5 million aggregate principal amount of our 6.125% Notes due 2023 (the "2023 Notes").
+Additionally, during the six months ended March 31, 2019, we sold 463,423 shares of our common stock under our at-the-market ("ATM") programs at a weighted-average price of \$9.25 per share and raised \$4.3 million of gross proceeds.
 During the year ended September 30, 2018, we sold 2,341,296 shares of our common stock under our ATM program at a weighted-average price of \$9.39 per share and raised \$22.0 million of gross proceeds.
-Most recently, in November 2018, we completed a public debt offering of \$57.5 million aggregate principal amount of our 6.125% Notes due 2023 (the "2023 Notes").
-Refer to "Liquidity and Capital Resources - Revolving Credit Facility" for further discussion of the Credit Facility, "Liquidity and Capital Resources - Notes Payable" for further discussion of our public debt, and "Liquidity and Capital Resources - Lequity" for further discussion of our common stock and mandatorily redeemable preferred stock.
+Refer to "Liquidity and Capital Resources - Revolving Credit Facility" for further discussion of the Credit Facility.
+"Liquidity and Capital Resources - Equity" for further discussion of our common stock and mandatorily redeemable preferred stock.